 If you are interested in the requirements for Canadian Citizenship, check out our page about Canadian citizenship.
 We offer a full range application services for Canadian Citizenship.
 In addition, if you have had any issues with your application, please let us know.
 Please contact us directly to learn more about how we can assist you with your Canadian citizenship application.

-If you have a Canadian criminal record, Campbell Cohen is able to provide you with assistance in having yourself "pardoned" or to have your record suspended, whichever is appropriate.
+If you have a Canadian criminal record, Cohen Immigration Law is able to provide you with assistance in having yourself "pardoned" or to have your record suspended, whichever is appropriate.
 If successful, this process can assist greatly in your ability to travel to other countries.
 If you are applying to immigrate to Canada but have been convicted of a crime here, this will allow you to address your criminal admissibility to Canada.
 We invite you to let us know more about your circumstances by contacting us directly so that we can advise you accordingly.

 If you are seeking a legal written opinion or wish to have a consultation about any Canadian immigration question or concern, please contact us and let us know more about your needs.